David Suetterlein

 David Robert Suetterlein (born January 4, 1985) is an American politician, currently serving as a Republican member of the Senate of Virginia.
 He previously worked on the campaign and senate staff of Ken Cuccinelli and on the senate staff of his predecessor, Ralph K. Smith.
+Suetterlein was first elected in 2015, defeating Democrat Michael Hamlar and Independent Steven Nelson.
+He has been re-elected in 2019 and 2023.